puzzle/amm-techlab/content/en/docs/03.0/3.2/configure.md

 {{< / highlight >}}
 ```

-We update the service using the `oc path` command.
+We update the service using the `oc patch` command.
 This will update the resource directly in the project.

 Change the port with following command: